soot-oss/soot/index.md

 ---
 layout: post
-title: An framework for analyzing and transforming Java and Android Applications
+title: A framework for analyzing and transforming Java and Android Applications
 ---

 # What is Soot?